kgates-github/AgentTester/README.md

-# Agentic II
+# Agent Tester
-Agentic II runs tests to explore UX for a multi-agent chat interface.
+Agent Tester runs tests to explore UX for a multi-agent chat interface.

 NOTE: This app requires a current version of Google Chrome browser to run.